 The Company operates in highly competitive markets that are subject to rapid change, including, in particular, changes in customer preferences and changes and advances in relevant technologies.
 There are substantial uncertainties associated with the Company's efforts to develop successful educational, trade publishing, entertainment and software and interactive products and services for its customers, as well as to adapt its print materials to new digital technologies, including the internet and e-book reader devices.
 The Company makes significant investments in new products and services that may not be profitable, or whose profitability may be significantly lower than the Company has experienced historically.
 In particular, in the context of the Company's current focus on key digital opportunities, including ebooks for children, the market is just beginning to develop and the Company may be unsuccessful in establishing itself as a significant factor in any market which does develop.
 Many aspects of an ebook market which could develop for children, such as the nature of the relevant software and hardware, the size of the market, relevant methods of delivery, including affordable devices, and relevant content, as well as pricing models, have not yet taken shape but will, most likely, be subject to change on a recurrent basis until a pattern develops and the potential market for children becomes more defined.
 There can be no assurance that the Company will be successful in implementing its ebook strategy, which could adversely affect the Company's revenues and growth opportunities.
 The Company has relied on outside providers to assist in the development of e-book reader technologies.
 The failure of these providers to continue to deliver services to the Company as expected would have a negative effect on the Company's endeavors in these new markets.
-In addition, the Company faces technological risks associated with software product development and service delivery in its educational technology and ecommerce busine
+In addition, the Company faces technological risks associated with software product development and service delivery in its educational technology and ecommerce businesses, as well as its internal business support systems, which could involve service failures, delays or internal system failures that result in damages, lost business or failures to be able to fully exploit business opportunities.

-Our financial results would suffer if we fail to successfully meet market needs in school-based book clubs and book fairs, two of our core businesses.
+Our financial results would suffer if we fail to successfully meet market needs in schoolbased book clubs and book fairs, two of our core businesses.

 The Company's school-based book clubs and book fairs are core businesses, which produce a substantial part of the Company's revenues.
-The Company is subject to the risk that it will not successfully develop and execute new promotional strategies for its school-based book clubs or book fairs in response to future customer trends or technological changes or otherwise meet market needs in these businesses in a timely or cost-effective fashion and successfully maintain teacher or school sponsorship levels, which would have an adverse effect on the Company's financial results.
+The Company is subject to the risk that it will not successfully develop and execute new promotional strategies for its schoolbased book clubs or book fairs in response to future customer trends or technological changes or otherwise meet market needs in these businesses in a timely or cost-effective fashion and successfully maintain teacher or school sponsorship levels, which would have an adverse effect on the Company's financial results.